AdobeDocs/experience-manager-guides.en/help/product-guide/cs-install-guide/conf-folder-level.md

-## Configure AI-powered Smart Suggestions in the Web Editor {#conf-ai-smart-suggestions}
+## Configure AI-powered smart suggestions in the Web Editor {#conf-ai-smart-suggestions}

 For ![AEM cloud ](assets/aem-cloud-icon.svg) Experience Manager Guides as a Cloud Service .